daltonh/arb/doc/content/meshes_and_regions/index.md

 ##Glued boundaries

-Used to implement periodic or reflection boundaries by glueing two boundary face regions together.
+The `GLUE_FACES` keyword is used to implement periodic or reflection boundaries by glueing two boundary face regions together.
 Boundary regions to be glued must have the same element structure (size and number).
 Individual element matching between the boundaries is accomplished by matching the closest element locations, relative to the region centroids (much like the and operators).

 Example of a periodic boundary glueing the top and bottom boundaries of a domain: